Career Info for Software Architects

-|Job Title||Software architect/software developer|
+|Job Title||Software architect|

-|Median Annual Salary (May 2018)*||$105,590 for all software developers|
+|Median Salary (May 2018)*||$105,590 (software developers)|

 Source: *U.S. Bureau of Labor Statistics

-Software Architect Job Description
+Software Architects Job Description

-How to Become a Software Architect
+How To Become A Software Architect

-Software Architect Job Outlook
+Software Architect Education

-Software Architect Salary Information
+Software Architect Salary and Job Outlook